UBO & Corporate Transparency 2026: EU AML Package

 Typical Conflicts with Common Law

 A significant conflict exists for structures utilizing discretionary trusts or nominee shareholdings that are common in some common law jurisdictions.
 In the Italian and EU legal environment, the duty to identify the natural person is absolute.
-"Discretionary" arrangements do not exempt an entity from the transparency mandate; rather, they require a deeper analysis of the persons who hold the power to appoint directors or influence the company's strategic decisions.
+"Discretionary" arrangements do not exempt an entity from the transparency mandate; rather, they require a deeper analysis of the persons who hold the power to appoint directors or influence the company's professional decisions.
 Failure to resolve these "Control Gaps" can impede the opening of bank accounts or lead to the revocation of existing financial services.

 Professional Legal Considerations

 UBO disclosure in 2026 is a rigorous compliance mandate.
-Adherence to the procedural hierarchy of the EU AML Package is required to avoid significant administrative penalties and the suspension of a company's operational capacity.
-Strategic management involves a comprehensive professional review of the chain of title to ensure that the UBO declaration is accurate, defensible, and fully synchronized across all relevant official registers.
-Coordination between foreign corporate counsel and local compliance specialists is a primary requirement for managing ownership chains involving complex international structures or offshore jurisdictions.
+Adherence to the procedural hierarchy of the EU AML Package is required to avoid significant administrative penalties and the suspension of a company's operational capacity. professional management involves a comprehensive professional review of the chain of title to ensure that the UBO declaration is accurate, defensible, and fully synchronized across all relevant official registers. management between foreign corporate counsel and local compliance specialists is a primary requirement for managing ownership chains involving complex international structures or offshore jurisdictions.
 Proper administration ensures that the corporate identity is transparent, minimizing the risk of "High-Risk" flags during bank reviews or regulator inquiries.

 Consult the Corporate Transparency Desk